NyasakiAT/NotesExtension/README.md

 # NotesExtension
 A handy chrome extension to quickly save portions of webpages and other stuff!
+If you like this project you can give me a tip on [Ko-Fi](https://ko-fi.com/nyasaki)

 ## How to use
 - Install the extension